TonyADI/tonyadi.github.io/React Apps/project/README.md

 - Ability to send messages between the seller and the buyer of the product.
 - Archive a listing if it has no current bids, and archive a listing that has been purchased.
 - Delete expired bid records upon the users request.
-- A robust search functionality for a product list
+- A robust search functionality for a product list.
+- Improved security in server and backend.